-Residents will have the opportunity to receive considerable training while at Broadview Psychology as this is an important component of the clinic.
-They will participate in a series of 9 training sessions on providing DBT to adolescents and families (total of 27 hours).
-Residents will participate in training or attend consultation sessions that are provided to the team at Broadview Psychology on a regular basis by Broadview psychologists, or by external psychologists.
-Trainings and consultations often relate to the treatment of BPD, selfharm, suicidality, eating disorders, addictions, OCD, and PTSD, and are provided by clinicians skilled in the use of DBT, CBT or ACT.
+Residents will have the opportunity to receive extensive training while at Broadview Psychology as this is an important component of the clinic.
+They will participate in weekly training sessions on providing DBT to adolescents, young adults, and families (minimum of 32 hours).
+They will attend training or consultation sessions provided to the Broadview Psychology team based on the team's educational needs.
 Residents will take part in weekly DBT consultation team meetings at which they will receive consultation from and provide consultation to team members.
-Finally, Residents will also have the opportunity to learn from clients who share their experiences in treatment at recovery evenings.
+Residents may also attend relevant external trainings, financed by Broadview Psychology.
+Finally, residents will also have the opportunity to learn from clients who share their experiences in their treatment and recovery at recovery evenings.